pyxem/orix/doc/tutorials/index.rst

 Vectors
 =======

-This tutorial covers how to visualize 3D vectors in the stereographic projection.
+These tutorials cover how to visualize 3D vectors in the stereographic projection, sample unit vectors and quantify and visualize the distribution of crystal poles in the sample reference frame.

 .. nbgallery::